Online Update of Safety Assurances Using Confidence-Based Predictions: Approach

 $\tilde{\mathbf{u}}_{max}^{\tau}$ can be similarly defined. } \textit{Finally, the function $l(x)$ encoding the initial state of the robot is given by}

 \textit{ where $(x, y, v, \theta)$ represents the human-driven vehicle state as usual. $\epsilon_1, \epsilon_2, \epsilon_3$ are small margins defined to have some mass in the initial set of states (for numerical purposes).
-The FRT can now be computed using the HJI-VI as described in Sec. \ref{sec:reachability}.
-In this case, it is a 14-dimensional computation that would not be possible using traditional reachability methods (typically limited to 6D).
-Instead, using DeepReach we are able to learn the value function solution to the HJB-VI under these dynamics.
-Once learned, we can simply query the control bounds given by the current model predictions and the confidence parameter.
+The FRT can now be computed using the HJB-VI as described in Sec. \ref{sec:reachability}.
+Using DeepReach, we can solve the 14-dimensional computation that would not be possible using traditional reachability methods (typically limited to 6D).
+Once the parameter-conditioned FRT is learned, we can simply query the control bounds given by the current model predictions and the confidence parameter.
+Our simulation studies found that querying the learned parameter-conditioned FRT to check for collision took $0.0037 s$ on average, enabling real-time safety.
 Correspondingly, the set $\mathcal{V}(t)$ describes the set of positions, orientations and velocities that the human can reach under confidence-adjusted control inputs, starting from $v_{start}$.
 The set of unsafe robot states can then be recovered as described in Sec. \ref{subsec:safe_planning}. }